What is melanoma?

 Who gets melanoma?

-About 91,300 people develop melanoma, and about 9,300 people die from it annually, according to the American Cancer Society.
-Although melanoma accounts for only about 1 percent of all skin cancers, it is the most common cause of skin cancer death.
-Melanoma rates have been rising over the past three decades.
+Around 100,000 people are diagnosed with melanoma and around 7,500 people die from it annually, according to the American Cancer Society.
+Although melanoma accounts for only about 2% of all skin cancers, it is the most common cause of skin cancer death.
+Melanoma rates have been rising over the past few decades.

-Melanoma is more common in men than in women.
-The risk increases with age—the average age at diagnosis is 63—but it is also one of the most common cancers among young adults.
+Melanoma is more common in men than in women, but before age 50 the rates are higher among women.
+The risk increases with age—the average age at diagnosis is 65—but it is also one of the most common cancers in young adults.
 White people are about 20 times more likely than African Americans to develop melanoma, but people with dark skin can get it as well.

 What are the risk factors for melanoma?

 The main risk factor for skin cancer is exposure to ultraviolet (UV) radiation from the sun or tanning beds.
 People who spend a lot of time outdoors and individuals with blond or red hair and pale skin are at greatest risk.
 Blistering sunburns at a young age increase the lifetime risk of melanoma.
-Avoiding the sun, wearing clothes that cover the skin and using sunscreen can reduce the likelihood of developing melanoma.
+Avoiding the sun, wearing a hat and clothes that cover the skin and using sunscreen can reduce the likelihood of developing melanoma.
+However, melanoma can also develop on mucosal surfaces that get little or no sun exposure.

 People with certain types of abnormal or atypical moles are more likely to develop melanoma, but most moles do not become cancerous.
 Other risk factors include a family history of melanoma and having a weakened immune system.